Transfer Review Portfolios are

 The Global Awareness Requirement requires that students must take two courses (6 credits) devoted to the study of a geographical or cultural area with which they were not previously familiar, or to the comparative study of cultural or behavioral differences, value or belief systems, religions, educational systems, community structures, economic or governmental systems, or artistic traditions.
 Since many departments and areas of study supply appropriate courses, and many majors include courses that specifically address global perspectives, it is impossible to provide a check-list of satisfactory classes.
 Students should use the descriptions of courses as listed in the Manhattanville College Catalog to determine the appropriateness of courses to satisfy this requirement, as well as confer with their advisor.
 It should be noted, however, that introductory level foreign language classes (Levels I and II) do not fulfill this global awareness requirement.
 Students should list their chosen courses on the General Education Worksheet, which will be submitted with their First and Final Portfolio submissions.

 - The Connecting to the Liberal Arts essay, a narrative examination of the importance of the liberal arts to your education, both inside and outsid of the classroom.
 This essay provides the opportunity to explore the courses you have taken, what you have gained from these courses, how they have helped you to identify a major and minor are of study, and how they have shaped your remaining time here at Manhattanville.
 This essay provides an opportunity for the student to analyze her/his intellectual goals and growth, and to reflect on how the chosen program of courses relates to his/her goals.
-Here is a rubric to help you develop this essay.
 This essay must be signed by your advisor.

 - Students are also asked to submit work that they have completed, of which they are most proud.
 The sample may be a paper, a photograph, a video of a dance or music recital, a piece of creative writing, or a mathematical proof, to name some examples.
 Given that this is a transfer review, this may be a work completed prior to enrollment at Manhattanville.
 In your Senior Portfolio submission, you will be asked to reflect upon this piece of work instead of the Freshman Essay.